 - follow the instructions to submit to graduate studies for pre-defence format checking.

-- the Department is to ensure that the student has submitted the defence-ready copy to their committee as well as to graduate studies for format checking within the deadline outlined above under "Pre-defence document submission and format checking".
+- the Department is to ensure that the student has submitted the defence-ready copy to their committee as well as to graduate studies for format checking within the deadline outlined under "Pre-defence submission by student for format checking".

 - the Department is to ensure that a student who is defending after the Phase I defence deadline is registered for the term in which they are defending.
 Review details about Phase I and registration requirements.